Student-centric advice and objective recommendations

 How Much Student Loan Debt is Too Much?

-It’s no surprise that students wonder how much student loan debt is too much.
-Across the United States, 44.7 million people owe $1.7 trillion in student loan debt.
-Student loan debt can take decades to pay off, and can take a huge chunk of your income.
-Fortunately, there are many ways to determine how much debt you can afford to take on.
-Continue reading to learn more!
+It’s no surprise that students ask themselves how much student loan debt is too much.
+Across the United States, people owe $1.7 trillion in student loan debt.
+Consuming a huge chunk of your income, student loan debt can take decades to pay off.

 Consider your expected salary